zcaceres/MPC/Student-Handbook/StudentHandbook.md

 <b>Failure of the Great Work Panel</b>
 If a student fails the Great Work Panel, the panel will talk with the student about what must be improved.
 The panel and student will devise a future date to attempt the panel again when the student has made more progress.
 Students cannot graduate until they pass their Great Work Panel.

+####Degree and Focus
+The MPC awards B.A. degrees in Liberal Studies with a focus that you define.
+A sample degree would read, "Bachelor of Arts in Liberal Studies.
+Concentration: Social Entrepreneurship".

 ##Graduation Checklist
 1. Six terms passed in the MPC (250 UMAs)